What are the goals of the GBR?

 Are there effective techniques that help improve bird search efficiency?

 When searching for bird-building collisions at your home or in your community, FLAP Canada recommends you keep the following tips in mind:

 When do birds collide with windows?

 Birds collide with windows all hours of the day and primarily during spring and fall migration.
-To a migratory bird, glass is an invisible and dangerous obstacle.
-Daytime collisions occur because birds see the landscape reflected in windows and mirrored building exteriors, or they see beyond the glass to interior potted plants or trees inside the building.
-Where windows meet at the corners, or line up with each other front and back (i.e., glass walkways, solariums, greenhouses) birds perceive clear passage and try to fly through to the trees they see on the other side.
+To a migratory bird, glass is invisible and is therefore a lethal obstacle.
+Daytime collisions occur when birds see the exterior landscape reflected in windows or they see beyond the glass to interior vegetation.
+Where windows meet at the corners, or line up with each other front and back (i.e., glass walkways, solariums, greenhouses), birds perceive this as a clear passage and try to fly through to the trees they see on the other side.

 What do I do if I find a live bird?